pankaj073/csharp_hfdp/README.md

 	* We never need to modify the subject to add new types of observers.
 	* We can reuse subjects or observers independently of each other.
 	* Changes to either the subject or an observer will not affect the other.

+#### Learnings
+	* Static & Dynamic Polymorphism
+	* You can create class with intellisence within the same file.
+	* Unlike java you don't need access modifiers while defining a interface in c#